PXZ1337/react-snake-the-game/README.md

-# react-snake-the-game
+# Snake

-The legendary game Snake written with the React-Framework.
+The legendary game Snake written in TypeScript & React.